MA, Diploma or Certificate (part time)

 The programme in Evangelism for the 21st Century is for people who want to think seriously and deeply about the practice of mission and evangelism in our contemporary culture through biblical, historical and theological studies.
 It is designed for lay or ordained persons, from all traditions, who are interested in the ministry of Christian evangelism and the missionary shape of the Church.
 The aim of the course is to equip persons for the intellectual and practical challenges of mission and evangelism facing the Church today through the discipline of postgraduate level study and personal research.
 If you are looking for a course that will go wide in its grasp of the subject, deep into some key themes, and will prepare you for the challenges of our day, then this is the course for you!

-There are three main units of study which cover a range of themes:
+There are two main units of study which cover a range of themes:

 ETC1: Theological and Historical Foundations